nowhereman999/BASIC-To-6809/README.md

 For more info check out the blog post here: https://wordpress.com/post/nowhereman999.wordpress.com/5054

+V 4.41
+- Fixed POKE command so it can now handle math funxtions directly for both the address and the value to poke

 V 4.40
 - Added -dragon option, which will output a compiled program that will work for the Dragon computers keyboard layout instead of the CoCo keyboard layout
 - Removed Keyboardinput.asm as the INKEY and INPUT commands no longer use it, should save about 300 bytes

 V 4.39
 - Fixed SCREEN and GMODE commands so that the graphic screen is only shown with the SCREEN 1 command now and pointers for screen